Employees of Augsburg University, along with all registered students, are eligible to apply to the following funds.

 - A budget for the proposed project, not to exceed $2,500 (unless it is appropriately connected with another innovation project and there is a joint funding request).

-Projects that are funded will illustrate an appropriate scope and be aimed at providing evidence of sustainable innovation and change across all areas of the college – academic programs, administrative areas, and campus life.
-All employees of the college, along with all registered students, are eligible to apply to the Innovation Fund.
+Projects that are funded will illustrate an appropriate scope and be aimed at providing evidence of sustainable innovation and change across all areas of the University – academic programs, administrative areas, and campus life.
+All employees of the University, along with all registered students, are eligible to apply to the Innovation Fund.

 The President’s Fund to Advance Peacemaking (PFAP)